rachelscjones/restaurant-data/README.md

 #### Setup

 0. In order to run this solution locally, you will need to have installed Rails.
-Check them with:
+Check with:

 ```bash
 $ rails --version